Hyperthyroidism: Signs and symptoms

 The thyroid hormone is critical to the normal function of cells.
-In excess, it both overstimulates metabolism and disrupts the normal functioning of sympathetic nervous system, causing speeding up of various body systems and symptoms resembling an overdose of epinephrine (adrenaline).
+In excess, it both overstimulates metabolism and disrupts the normal functioning of the sympathetic nervous system, causing speeding up of various body systems and symptoms resembling an overdose of epinephrine (adrenaline).
 These include fast heartbeat and symptoms of palpitations, nervous system tremor such as of the hands and anxiety symptoms, digestive system hypermotility, unintended weight loss, and, in lipid panel blood tests, a lower and sometimes unusually low serum cholesterol.

 Major clinical signs of hyperthyroidism include weight loss (often accompanied by an increased appetite), anxiety, heat intolerance, hair loss, muscle aches, weakness, fatigue, hyperactivity, irritability, high blood sugar, excessive urination, excessive thirst, delirium, tremor, pretibial myxedema (in Graves' disease), emotional lability, and sweating.
 Panic attacks, inability to concentrate, and memory problems may also occur.
 Psychosis and paranoia, common during thyroid storm, are rare with milder hyperthyroidism.
 Many persons will experience complete remission of symptoms 1 to 2 months after a euthyroid state is obtained, with a marked reduction in anxiety, sense of exhaustion, irritability, and depression.
 Some individuals may have an increased rate of anxiety or persistence of affective and cognitive symptoms for several months to up to 10 years after a euthyroid state is established.
 In addition, those with hyperthyroidism may present with a variety of physical symptoms such as palpitations and abnormal heart rhythms (the notable ones being atrial fibrillation), shortness of breath (dyspnea), loss of libido, amenorrhea, nausea, vomiting, diarrhea, gynecomastia and feminization.
 Long term untreated hyperthyroidism can lead to osteoporosis.
-These classical symptoms may not be present often in the elderly.
+These classic symptoms may not be present often in the elderly.

 Bone loss, which is associated with overt but not subclinical hyperthyroidism, may occur in 10 to 20% of patients.
 This may be due to an increase in bone remodelling and a decrease in bone density, which increases fracture risk.
 It is more common in postmenopausal women; less so in younger women and men.
-Bone disease related to hyperthyroidism was first described by Frederick von Recklinghausen, in 1891; he described the bones of a woman who died of hyperthyroidism as appearing "worm-eaten".
+Bone disease related to hyperthyroidism was first described by Frederick von Recklinghausen in 1891; he described the bones of a woman who died of hyperthyroidism as appearing "worm-eaten".

 Neurological manifestations can include tremors, chorea, myopathy, and in some susceptible individuals (in particular of Asian descent) periodic paralysis.
 An association between thyroid disease and myasthenia gravis has been recognized.
 Thyroid disease, in this condition, is autoimmune in nature, and approximately 5% of people with myasthenia gravis also have hyperthyroidism.
 Myasthenia gravis rarely improves after thyroid treatment and the relationship between the two entities is becoming better understood over the past 15 years.